Deport-Bieber petition reaches threshold for White House response

 Bieber told police after his arrest that he had taken prescription medicine, had been smoking marijuana and had consumed alcohol.
 If convicted, he could face up to six months in jail, although experts say he will likely get off with a lighter sentence for his first offence.

-A spokesman for the singer declined to comment on the petition or say which kind of visa Bieber holds to reside in the United States.
+Representatives for the singer did not immediately respond to a message seeking comment and to what kind of visa Bieber holds to reside in the United States.
 He is likely to have an O-1 visa reserved for artists and entertainers.

 Bieber’s life off-stage has been rocky in the last year with problems ranging from scuffling with paparazzi in London to a felony investigation into whether he pelted a neighbor’s house with eggs in his gated community near Los Angeles.